-- 1. Stop all I/O from hosts to the system [see "Stopping I/O" (page 45)]. - 2.
-Shut down both controllers using either method described below: - o Use the SMU (Storage Management Utility) to shut down both controllers, as described in the online help and web-posted SMU Reference Guide. - Proceed to step 3. - o Use the command-line interface (CLI) to shut down both controllers, as described in the CLI Reference Guide. - 3.
+- 1. Stop all I/O from hosts to the system [see "Stopping I/O" (page 50)]. - 2.
+Shut down both controllers using either method described below: - o Use the SMU to shut down both controllers, as described in the online help and web-posted HPE MSA 1040/2040 SMU Reference Guide.

+Proceed to step 3.

+- o Use the CLI to shut down both controllers, as described in the HPE MSA 2040 CLI Reference Guide. - 3.
 Disconnect the power cord male plug from the power source. - 4.
 Disconnect the power cord female plug from the power cord connector on the power supply.